gwyddion — SPM data visualization and analysis

 --no-log-to-file

-Prevents writing messages from GLib, Gtk+, Gwyddion, etc. to a file.
+Prevents writing messages from GLib, GTK+, Gwyddion, etc. to a file.
 This is most useful on Win32 where messages are written to a file by default.

 --log-to-console

-Print messages from GLib, Gtk+, Gwyddion, etc. to the console.
+Print messages from GLib, GTK+, Gwyddion, etc. to the console.
 More precisely, debugging messages are printed to the standard output, errors and warnings to the standard error.
 On Unix messages are printed to the console by default.
 Logging to a file and console are not exclusive; messages can go to both.

 --no-log-to-console